 This document was compiled in response to Section 2503 of the Afghanistan Supplemental Appropriations Act, 2022 (P.L.
-117-43), signed into law September 30, 2021, which states:
+117-43), signed into law on September 30, 2021, which states:

-Not later than 60 days after the date of the enactment of this Act, and quarterly thereafter through September 30, 2023, the Secretary of Homeland Security, in coordination with the head of any other applicable federal agency, shall submit to Congress a report that includes ... a summary of the status of Afghan evacuees, ... the number of Afghan evacuees who have been interviewed by U.S. Citizenship and Immigration Services in connection with an application or petition for immigration benefits, ... [and] for each federal department and agency involved in Operation Allies Welcome ... the costs incurred and ... source of appropriated or other funds.
+Not later than 60 days after the date of the enactment of this Act, and quarterly thereafter through September 30, 2023, the Secretary of Homeland Security, in coordination with the head of any other applicable Federal agency, shall submit to Congress a report that includes ... a summary of the status of Afghan evacuees, ... the number of Afghan evacuees who have been interviewed by U.S. Citizenship and Immigration Services in connection with an application or petition for immigration benefits, ... [and] [f]or each Federal department and agency involved in Operation Allies Welcome ... the costs incurred[] and ... source of appropriated or other funds.

 P.L.
-117-43 defines an Afghan evacuee as "a person whose evacuation from Afghanistan to the United States, or a location overseas controlled by the United States, was facilitated by the United States as part of Operation Allies Refuge."
+117-43 defines an Afghan evacuee as "a person whose evacuation from Afghanistan to the United States, or a location overseas controlled by the United States, was facilitated by the United States as part of Operation Allies Refuge" (OAR).
+For the purposes of this report, the definition of an Afghan evacuee is limited further to non-U.S. citizens who hold Afghan nationality.

-Operation Allies Refuge (OAR) was the U.S.-led effort to support relocation flights out of Afghanistan in July and August 2021.
-For the purposes of this report, Afghan evacuees also include persons whose evacuation from Afghanistan to the United States, or a location overseas controlled by the United States, was facilitated by the United States as part of Operation Allies Welcome (OAW).
-OAW was initiated on August 29, 2021, when President Biden directed the Department of Homeland Security to stand up and lead a Unified Coordination Group to coordinate ongoing efforts across the Federal Government to resettle vulnerable Afghans, including those who worked alongside us in Afghanistan for the past two decades, in the United States.
+1 OAR was the U.S.-led effort to support relocation flights out of Afghanistan in July and August 2021.
+For the purposes of this report, Afghan evacuees also include persons whose evacuation from Afghanistan to the United States, or to a location overseas controlled by the United States, was facilitated by the United States as part of Operation Allies Welcome (OAW).
+OAW was initiated on August 29, 2021.